-When you sign your organization up for a Google Cloud product, you provide the domain name you want to use with your services.
+When you sign your organization up for a Google Cloud product like G Suite, you provide the domain name you want to use with your services.
 This becomes the primary domain associated with your account.
 This must either be a domain you already own, or you can purchase a domain during the sign-up process.

 When choosing your primary domain name:

 You can't use a name that's associated with another Google account